 – Is bed-bound

 An assisted living resident must be able to exit the building unassisted in the event of an evacuation.
 Assisted living facilities must screen residents, to ensure an appropriate fit, before they can move in.
-Then multiple physical exams are required: Within five days a community-based assessment must be conducted (and then reviewed semi-annually), and someone admitted into a residential care facility must also have a physical examination by a doctor within 10 days of moving in.
+Then multiple physical exams are required: Within five days a community-based assessment must be conducted (and then reviewed semi-annually), and someone admitted into a residential care facility must also have a physical examination within 10 days of moving in.
+These assessments are conducted by a doctor working for the residence, and the cost of assessing is typically included in a “community fee” at the time of move-in.
+Community fees cover the assessments and other up-front costs like painting a new resident’s room, and generally run between $1,500 and $2,500.

 Staff in Missouri memory care facilities must have at least three hours of dementia-specific training during orientation.
 A program of dementia-specific ongoing training must be instituted by all memory care facilities.